Skip to main content

 • Check your internet connection

-• Verify the URL is https://danube.fastmcp.app/mcp
+• Verify the server is reachable: curl https://mcp.danubeai.com/mcp/health

 Next Steps